 Juan:'But £531 isn't 25% of £2,765, it's about 19%.
 Have they made a mistake?
 Do I have to pay more tax?'

 Peter:'No, in this country you are exempt from paying any income tax on the first £620 that you earn every month.
 Basically, you don't pay any tax on that amount.
 You only start to pay income tax on any money you earn over £620 per month.
 The amount of money where you have to start to pay tax is called the tax threshold.'

 Juan:'So, I only pay income tax on the money I earn over £619 each month from my salary?'

-Peter:'Yes, you are liable for paying tax over £619.
-You are required to pay tax over that amount (you're not exempt from paying tax).'
+Peter:'Yes, you are liable for paying tax from £619 and upwards.
+You are required to pay tax on everything you earn over that amount.'

 'You earn about £33,000 a year, don't you?'